Why Learn Kotlin?

 — Костромицкий Денис (@mojobiri) March 4, 2021

-As a language that supports multiplatform targets, you can run Kotlin on virtually any device these days, be it a PC or a Mac, and also as native code.
-This means you can build mobile, web frontend, and backend applications with Kotlin as well.
+Because it is a language that supports multiplatform targets, you can run Kotlin on virtually any device these days, be it a PC or a Mac, and also as native code.
+You can also reduce the time you spend writing and maintaining the same code for those platforms by sharing Kotlin code across them.

 In addition to being the official language for Android development, Kotlin is a proven technology for building cross-platform mobile applications.
 It eliminates all the disadvantages of other leading approaches and lets you create mobile apps with native performance and UIs while sharing the business logic completely.
 Visit the Kotlin Multiplatform Mobile portal to learn more.